jaggzh/github-fork-update-times/README.md

 * Aside from the stuff in Setup, deleting cache must be done by hand (like, on failed file lookups)
 * This is in perl
 * I'm not using perl's HTTP modules -- I'm calling curl directly.
 Sorry.
+* I'm not using perl's JSON parsing modules -- just regex's. :)